-The use of variable allegiance in this adventure complicates matters unnecessarily and adds to the vast drawn out length of the whole.
-The meeting with the prince has to take into account that the characters might be Sabbat operatives while also providing an additional introduction where the characters meet with the Sabbat leader Lady Astor AND set up another possibility to intrigue because Astor is opposed to the impeding attack while Streck is determined to follow through with it.
-Astor attempts to recruit the characters to stop Streck (and at least has the decency to offer some serious fucking rewards that are more or less left up the Players, whereas Streck assumes you want to help him fuck up the Camarilla out of revolutionary zeal presumably.
-It does mention Streck will aid the characters against the Giovanni if he ever figures out they have a personal vendetta going.
+The use of variable allegiance in this adventure complicates matters unnecessarily and adds to the drawn out length of the whole.
+The meeting with the Prince has to take into account that the characters might be Sabbat operatives while also providing an additional introduction where the characters meet with the Sabbat leader Lady Astor AND set up another possibility to intrigue because Astor is opposed to the impeding attack while Streck is determined to follow through with it.
+Astor attempts to recruit the characters to stop Streck (and at least has the decency to offer some serious fucking rewards that are more or less left up the Players) whereas Streck assumes you want to help him fuck up the Camarilla out of revolutionary zeal presumably.
+It does mention Streck will aid the characters against the Giovanni if he ever figures out they have a personal vendetta going on against them.

 The linear structure of the adventure is maintained through use of a dead alley.
 Investigating the Sabbat attacks as Camarilla nets you a little extra information and a possible extra party member with ghost sense but can never lead to the prevention of the attack.
 As the Sabbat you can’t really do that much so you might as well investigate the reason you came here in the first place (presumably).
 The structure is confusing, with some events only being open to Sabbat characters and others only to the Camarilla, but there is a sort of interconnectedness and the scenes are written for both characters, meaning that presumably both locations can be visited by whatever faction.

-Listen, they fucked themselves with this layout and this format.
+Listen: they fucked themselves with this layout and this format.
 They should have just made a Sun Sets: Camarilla and Sun Sets; Sabbat sidebar with each location instead of this interspersed mess.
+Or better yet, why not two different books?
+Act I Camarilla, Act II Sabbat.
+Bam!
 Instead we get this cluster fuck, which to the credit of the adventure, can be avoided entirely (making any merit to its existence rather dubious).

 As the Camarilla you are left with a 50-year old hint that leads to Our Lady of the Sacred Heart Cathedral.
 Here, the use of various means like telepathy, burglary and various telepathic disciplines reveal the link between a mortal Giovanni priest and the Dunsirn banker family, eventually leading to the same Giovanni owned Breweries the Sabbat can investigate.
 An alternative path means following a wolf lady and possibly meeting the visiting Count Dunlop early as he is connected with the Giovanni and the Church.
 Here the game is remarkably open, as the encounter can well descend into full on bloodshed with nary a railroadery hook taking place.

 The investigation of the Brewery involves a fixed number of ghoul guards, bound wraiths and mortals, again giving some opportunity for various strategies.
 There is no map or even a vague outline but an investigation of the Brewery will lead to Montogomery Dunsirn and his connection with the Giovanni.
-The use of necromancy gives the GM adequate justification to make every action the PCs take known by Giovanni, which serves as some bullshit.
+The use of Necromancy gives the GM adequate justification to make every action the PCs take known by Giovanni, which serves as some bullshit excuse for railroading.
 Anyway, once the PCs jump through sufficient hoops, the adventure eventually reveals the Giovanni are not just present but also actively assisting the Sabbat in their attack on the Camarilla.
 The question becomes whether or not this knowledge is sufficient incentive for the next act.
-At this point I was confused but not utterly disgusted with the adventure since the railroading was mostly kept to a minimum but there is a final scene where you are supposed to lure a character into a maze or otherwise isolate him and have him fight Lucretia, John Dunstirn (another vampire minion) and Ambrogino himself, along with an army of animated hand monsters and a super powerful ghost.
+At this point I was confused but not utterly disgusted with the adventure since the railroading was mostly kept to a minimum but there is a final scene where the GM is supposed to lure a character into a maze or otherwise isolate him and have him fight Lucretia, John Dunstirn (another vampire minion) and Ambrogino himself, along with an army of animated hand monsters and a super powerful ghost.
 Ambrogino then tortures and defeats the character and attempts to extract information out of him before LEAVING HIM ALIVE TO INFORM THE OTHERS AFTER PLANTING SOME SORT OF LOVERS SPECTRE IN HIS FACE TO RAILROAD/INTERFERE WITH THEM IN THE FUTURE.
-Fuck this shit.
+Fuck this Square Enix bullshit.
 At least you learn that they are searching for Marianna, the mary sue from Chapters I & II.

 At this point I am just tired.
 Sun Has Set doesn’t have the extremely linear trappings of its predecessor nor does it utterly break your skull with pointless note-taking and random bullshit of the second part but its just so long and tiresome.
 Its not terrible thus far but everything could, and should have been handled in about a third of the available dialog.